 - Mint-and-cilantro chutney or ketchup, for serving (optional)

-Fit a heavy bottomed pot with a deep-fry thermometer and add enough oil to reach a depth of 1 ½ inches.
-Cook, over medium-high heat, until the oil reaches 340°F.
+- Fit a heavy-bottomed pot with a deep-fry thermometer and add oil to a depth of 1½ inches.
+Cook over medium-high heat, until the oil reaches 340°F.

-In a medium bowl, mix the corn, onion, cilantro, chile powder, coriander, cumin, and salt and stir to combine.
+- To a medium bowl, add the corn, onion, cilantro, chile powder, coriander, cumin, and salt and stir to combine.
 Sift the chickpea flour over the ingredients and toss gently.
 Add the sparkling water and use your fingers to mix, thoroughly coating the vegetables in the thin batter.